Transparent Freight Software Pricing 2026: Every Model, Every Trap

-Freight software pricing in 2026 falls into two categories: transparent pricing that you can plan against, and opaque pricing that varies by invoice.
-The December 2025 CargoWise shift to per-shipment Value Packs has made transparency the defining question in freight forwarding software buying decisions.
-This guide breaks down what transparent pricing actually means, why vendors resist it, and what to demand from your next software vendor.
+Freight software pricing in 2026 falls into two categories: transparent pricing you can plan against, and opaque pricing that varies by invoice.
+The December 2025 CargoWise shift to per shipment Value Packs made transparency the defining question in freight forwarding software buying decisions.
+This refreshed guide breaks down what transparent pricing actually means, why vendors resist it, how the three dominant pricing models (per user, per shipment, and flat) compare on cost and risk, and what to demand from your next software vendor.

 1. The December 2025 Catalyst